jruels/auto-infra/labs/ansible/index.md

 ```
 - name: ensure pip is installed
-    yum:
+    apt:
       name: python-pip
       state: installed
 ```

 Every task uses a module.
-Here we use the yum module, a wrapper for the yum package manager, letting you specify what to do in YAML syntax.
+Here we use the apt module, a wrapper for the apt package manager, letting you specify what to do in YAML syntax.

 There are hundeds of different [modules](https://docs.ansible.com/ansible/modules_by_category.html) included in Ansible.